 How large is my hotel?

 There is a wide variation in the physical footprint of the Disney World hotels.
 If you’re staying at the Contemporary, the very farthest Garden Wing room is just .16 miles from food at the main building, as the crow flies.
-If you’re bunking at the Caribbean Beach resort, the distance from the farthest room to food at the main building is about .47 miles as the crow flies, and unless you’re sporting a jetpack, your actual walking distance will be longer still.
+If you’re bunking at the Caribbean Beach resort, the distance from the farthest room to food at the main building is about half a mile as the crow flies, and unless you’re sporting a jetpack, your actual walking distance will be longer still.

 The larger the hotel, the more likely it is that you’ll want to make a room request.